 Be active with us!

-In The Chalice (our public newsletter), we share our personal reconciliation journeys and invite others to join us as we expand our horizons.
+In The Chalice (our public newsletter), we share our reconciliation journey and invite others to join us as we expand our horizons.

 - Residential Schools: Historical Perspective (J. Knox, March 2016)

 - Reconciliation – What’s Next (J. Knox, Oct.
 2017)

 We watch the Aboriginal Peoples Television Network.
 What a great way to learn!

 The Unitarian Fellowship has collected some thought-provoking reading (downstairs) and built a reading list.
 Come check it out!
 Most items are also available at the Regina Public Library.

 Top reading selections